flyteorg/flyte/rfc/system/RFC-0000-execution-concurrency.md

 Then the reconciliation loop would query executions in a non-terminal phase matching the launch plan named entity ID instead of LaunchPlanID.

-#### Open Questions
-- Should we always attempt to schedule pending executions in ascending order of creation time?
-  - Decision: We'll use FIFO scheduling by default but can extend scheduling behavior with an enum going forward.
-- Should we propagate concurrency policies to child executions?
-  - Decision: no. Child executions can define concurrency at the child launch plan level if necessary.

 ## 4 Metrics & Dashboards
 - Time spent in PENDING: It's useful to understand the duration spent in PENDING before a launch plan transitions to RUNNING
 - It may be useful for Flyte platform operators to also configure alerts if an execution stays in PENDING for too long of a threshold